 Space heating and cooling represents almost two thirds of your home energy use.
-Choosing an ENERGY STAR certified connected thermostat is a “smart” way to save at least 8% of that energy use and keep your home comfortable.
-Saving energy saves money and reduces your carbon footprint.
+Choosing an ENERGY STAR certified connected thermostat is a “smart” choice.

-- Learns the temperature you like and establishes a schedule that automatically adjusts to energy-saving temperatures when you are asleep or away.
+Learns the temperature you like and establishes a schedule that automatically adjusts to energy-saving temperatures when you are asleep or away to help you reduce energy usage.

-- Provides home energy use data you can track and manage.
+Provides you with data so you can track and manage your consumption.

-- Allows you to control home heating and cooling remotely through your smartphone, computer or tablet.
+Gives you the flexibility to control your heating and cooling system through your smartphone, computer or tablet.

 Thermostat models that earn the ENERGY STAR symbol have been independently certified, based on actual field data, to deliver energy savings.